ArtifexSoftware/MuPDF.NET/docs/classes/displaylist.rst

    .. attribute:: Rect

       Contains the display list's mediabox.
-This will equal the page's rectangle if it was created via :meth:`Page.get_displaylist`.
+This will equal the page's rectangle if it was created via :meth:`Page.GetDisplaylist`.

       :type: :ref:`Rect`